 Image: Open Source

-Fall 2023 marks the midterm of the German "traffic light“ coalition: A coalition government of the Social Democratic Party of Germany (SPD), the Free Democratic Party (FDP) and Alliance 90/The Greens.
-After presenting a progressive reform agenda in December of 2021, the Russian attack on the Ukraine has challenged - ont only - the German government, resulting in a so called Zeitenwende, a historic turning point, that is supposed to unify the country.
+Fall 2023 marks the midterm of the German "traffic light“ coalition, named after the parties' traditional colors: the Social Democratic Party of Germany (SPD), the Free Democratic Party (FDP) and Alliance 90/The Greens.
+After presenting a progressive reform agenda in December of 2021, the Russian attack on the Ukraine has challenged the German government, among others, resulting in a so-called Zeitenwende, a historic turning point, that is supposed to unify the country.
 However, transformation is not progressing.
-Internal fights and agony characterize the administration of chancellor Olaf Scholz.
+Internal struggles characterize the administration of chancellor Olaf Scholz.
 The support of the far right-party (AfD) is rising to record highs.
 The state elections in the fall of 2024 in the federal states of the former East will serve as a critical bench mark for future developments in Germay’s political landscape.
-In a presentation, Andrea Römmele will evaluate the government’s performance and discuss potential future scenarios for Germany and beyond.
-After the presentation, a selected group of journalists, researchers & Thomas Mann Fellows will engage in a conversation about the topic with guests from the United States.

 During her time at the Thomas Mann House, Andrea Römmele explores the impact that major societal megatrends – such as technology and AI, urbanization, demographic and social change, climate change and resource scarcity, or global growth markets – have on democracies.
 How do different systemic and societal structures in Germany and the U.S. affect these developments?